-Here at The Social Change Agency, we’ve distilled our campaigning experience into a handful of core ingredients we commonly find to lie at the heart of world-changing movements.
+Here at The Social Change Agency, we’ve distilled our campaigning experience into a handful of core ingredients we commonly find at the heart of world-changing movements.
 These make up our Movement Building Canvas.

 In this article, we look at some of the key facts underpinning the School Strike for Climate movement to see what they tell us about effective campaigning.